 - If you’re a Pepsi drinker, you’re out of luck.
 Walt Disney World Resort is a Coke only zone.
 You’ll need to visit a nearby gas station, convenience or grocery store to purchase some, or have it delivered.

 - Beer, wine coolers, wine, cases of bottled water and other non-alcoholic bottled beverages can be bought at the Hess Gas Stations on Disney property much cheaper than at the resort’s grab ‘n go market sections or pool bars.
-The Hess stations carry most major brands of beer such as Budweiser, Coors, Heineken, Miller, Michelob, etc. Beer is available in bottle or cans by the 6-pack, 12-pack and 18-pack, depending upon the brand.
+The Speedway stations carry most major brands of beer such as Budweiser, Coors, Heineken, Miller, Michelob, etc. Beer is available in bottle or cans by the 6-pack, 12-pack and 18-pack, depending upon the brand.
 Individual bottles are also available from 16 oz to 32 oz size.
 Be aware that no glass containers are permitted at resort swimming pools and also buy plastic cups or use the refillable mugs.
-Hess Gas Stations also carry a great selection of sandwiches, wraps, ciabattas, and cold or hot subs, as well as very good pizza and wings at an excellent price.
-There are 3 Hess stations on property.
-One Hess station is located at the Car Care Center on World Drive near the exit of the Magic Kingdom parking lot, another at Disney Springs, and another in the area of Disney’s Hollywood Studios just before the entrance to the Boardwalk Inn.
+Speedway Gas Stations also carry a great selection of sandwiches, wraps, ciabattas, and cold or hot subs, as well as very good pizza and wings at an excellent price.
+There are 3 Speedway stations on property.
+One Speedway station is located at the Car Care Center on World Drive near the exit of the Magic Kingdom parking lot, another at Disney Springs, and another in the area of Disney’s Hollywood Studios just before the entrance to the Boardwalk Inn.

 If you’ll be purchasing alcohol at any of the various kiosks located in Walt Disney World parks or Disney Springs, the following forms of I.D. are acceptable:

 - US State drivers license